 As with all previous encounters, this is a Double Battle, with Jessie controlling Arbok and James controlling Weezing.

-Jessie’s Arbok can use Poison Jab for STAB, Rock Slide to hit both targets and potentially cause flinch, Crunch to bite into Psychics, and Glare to inflict paralyse.
+Jessie’s Arbok can use Poison Jab for STAB, Rock Slide to hit both targets and potentially cause flinch, Crunch to bite into Psychics, and Glare to inflict paralyze.
 You should focus on Arbok first with super-effective Psychic or Ground-types, before it cripples you with Glare.

 Meanwhile, James’s Weezing can use Sludge Bomb for STAB, Dark Pulse for countering Psychics, Flamethrower to counter Steel-types, and Thunderbolt just in case.
 Compared to Arbok, it’s less of a nuisance, plus it’s bulkier by nature, so feel free to target it last.